 What to know before you go

 • Cash is king, except for the larger cafés.
-Drifter's, Lazy Dog, and Come a Napoli take UPI.
+Fat Plate, The Himalayan Restaurant, Lazy Dog, and Come a Napoli take UPI.
 Smaller spots are cash-only, often.

 • Most cafés close by 11pm.
 If you want a late dinner, go before 9:30pm.
 Manali sleeps early.